decodelabs/veneer/README.md

 }
 ```

-Note, if your target class or plugin has a constructor with required parameters, you will need to add <code>decodelabs/slingshot</code> to your project to allow Veneer to instantiate it.
+Note, if your target class has a constructor with required parameters, you will need to add <code>decodelabs/slingshot</code> to your project to allow Veneer to instantiate it.

 ## Licensing